TANofX/model-training/README.md

 Tested running the model on an Orange Pi 5 Plus, using the image from PhotonVision.

+This project is still undergoing rapid development.
+Things that will hopefully change soon:

+* More configuration of training parameters in `config.kdl`
+* Customize name of model instead of using `best`.
+* Completely stop using `pipenv`.
+* Instructions for creating a model in Roboflow.
+* Instructions for using a model not from Roboflow.

 ## Instructions

 1. Create a model in Roboflow